-The Dubliner at Saint Julian's is an Irish pub which sells mainly English and Irish themed pub food.
+The Dubliner at Saint Julian's is an Irish pub that sells mainly English and Irish-themed pub food.
 In keeping with the Irish theme, this pub also serves some high-quality Guinness.

 Things to do in Malta in September

-Fans of the hugely popular series Game of Thrones should sign up to a tour of the filming locations.
-Written and led by local actors who played parts in the actual filming, get an in-depth insight in the behind the scenes, and explore the fascinating filming locations.
-These include the King's Gate, the main square and The Garden of King's Landing.
-Ticket prices include a hotel pick up and drop off in an air conditioned vehicle.
+Fans of the hugely popular series Game of Thrones should sign up for a tour of the filming locations.
+Written and led by local actors who played parts in the actual filming, get an in-depth insight into the scenes, and explore the fascinating filming locations.
+These include the King's Gate, the main square, and The Garden of King's Landing.
+Ticket prices include a hotel pick up and drop off in an air-conditioned vehicle.

 On Sunday mornings Marsaxlokk Bay hosts Malta's main fish market, which boasts a wide variety of fish on offer at various stalls.
-As well as fish, this market also offers various other foods, including fruit, vegetables, bread and snack foods, making it a great place to grab a bite to eat.
+As well as fish, this market also offers various other foods, including fruit, vegetables, bread, and snack foods, making it a great place to grab a bite to eat.
 During the rest of the week, Marsaxlokk Bay holds tourist-oriented markets, offering souvenirs and foods.
-Another key attraction of the area is the pleasant walks along the sea front and the displays of brightly-coloured fishing boats, along with the possibility of having a go at sailing and fishing.
+Another key attraction of the area is the pleasant walks along the seafront and the displays of brightly colored fishing boats, along with the possibility of having a go at sailing and fishing.

-For those seeking an adenaline rush, head to Spinola Bay, Saint Julian's for a thrilling Flyboard experiences through Flyboard Malta.
-Offering a variety of packages, experience levels, durations, this new type of adventure is a must try!
+For those seeking an adrenaline rush, head to Spinola Bay, Saint Julian's for a thrilling Flyboard experience through Flyboard Malta.
+Offering a variety of packages, experience levels, durations, this new type of adventure is a must-try!